-Yachting New Zealand is not opposed to aquaculture per se, however aquaculture and much of the activity YNZ promotes and protects is mutually exclusive; the physical nature of aquaculture means that it will take up space in the marine coastal area that then cannot be used by others and/or will pose navigational hazards in some areas.
+Yachting New Zealand are not opposed to aquaculture per se, however aquaculture and much of the activity we promote and protect is mutually exclusive.
+The physical nature of aquaculture means it will take up space in the marine coastal area that then cannot be used by others and/or will pose navigational hazards in some areas.

-Yachting New Zealand considers that it is important that aquaculture development takes place in areas where there will be no adverse effect on the community’s access to the water for recreational use.
-It is important that Yachting New Zealand and clubs are active in making submissions on applications for marine farms, reviews and changes to Regional Policy Statements and Coastal Plans.
+Yachting New Zealand consider it is important that aquaculture development takes place in areas where there will be no adverse effect on the community’s access to the water for recreational use.
+It is important that Yachting New Zealand and clubs are active in making submissions on applications for marine farms, reviews and changes to regional policy statements and coastal plans.

 - Aquaculture development takes place in areas where there will be no adverse effect on the community’s access to the coastal marine area (CMA) for recreational use.